 In the U.S., soybean oil accounts for the majority of raw materials used to make biodiesel.
 Biodiesel production involves combining fats and oils with an alcohol like methanol in the presence of a catalyst through a chemical process called transesterification.
 This process converts the biomass oils into fatty acid methyl esters (FAME).
 In addition to producing biodiesel, this process also creates the useful coproduct glycerin.

 In most cases, relatively small amounts of biodiesel are blended with petroleum diesel.
 You can tell the ratio of biodiesel in the mixture by the label.
 For example, a B5 label indicates that 5% of the mixture is biodiesel, and the rest is petrodiesel.
 Pure biodiesel, labeled B100, is also available and is a sustainable replacement for diesel fuel.

 Who Uses Biodiesel?

 In terms of countries, the U.S. consumes more biodiesel than any other nation by a substantial margin.
 In terms of industry, as with diesel fuel, biodiesel is mostly associated with the transportation industry.
 Other industries use biodiesel, as well, since its applications are far-reaching.
 For example, biodiesel can be used for generating backup power, providing heat, cleaning metal, and other uses.
-Biodiesel has gained favor with a variety of consumers because of its versatility and environmental benefits.
+Biodiesel fuel has gained favor with a variety of consumers because of its versatility and environmental benefits.